 Whether your child walks, drives, or takes the bus — allow extra time on that first day.
 Pictures, backpacks, and lunch boxes always seem to take longer than you think they will.

-If you are taking your child to school that first day, check with your school regarding their policy on drop-offs.
+If you are dropping your child at school that first day, check with your school regarding their policy on drop-offs.
 Some schools may allow you to escort your child into his or her classroom.
 At other schools, they may ask you to give your kisses and hugs outside.
 The teachers will then line the kids up and march them in with a happy wave.

 Iowa City Community School District Resources: